durinfab/shift-calculator/README.md

 - *team_meetings* (day list seperated by ',') ... dates of team meetings for the current month. ex.
 11,24
 - *no_dayshift* (day list seperated by ',') ... dates where no day shift is needed. ex.
 11,24
 - *children_holidays* (day list seperated by ',') ... dates where 'hwk' shifts are replaced by 'n' shifts. ex.
 11,24

+## employee.csv

+Contains a table with all currently working employees.
+Each ',' seperated list needs to be surrounded by '"' Each row contains the following information:

+- *name* ...
+The name of the represented employee.
+- *hours_per_week* ...
+The hours per week the employee should work.
+- *overtime* ...
+The current overtime of the employee.
+- *available_for_shift* ...
+Shifts the employee wants to cover.
+- *not_replaced_by* (list of employees seperated by ',') ...
+Other employees the should not replace its shift. ex.
+"H,K"
+- *double_shift* ("yes" or "no") ...
+If the employee does do double shifts ('n' + 'd', 'nhwk' + 'd', 'wn' + 'd')
+- *no_single_dayshift* ("yes" or "no") ...
+If the employee don't want to cover single day shifts.
+- *prefFree* (day list seperated by ',') ...
+Days of the month the employee want to have free days ex.
+"13,14,15
+- *vacation* (day list seperated by ',') ...
+Days of the month where the employee is on vacation (Note: Weekend days need to also be covered)
+- *forced_shifts* (list of day/shift seperated by ',') ...
+List of shifts the employee needs to cover ex.
+27/d,26/d